bookofproofs/bookofproofs.github.io/_sources/history/19th-century/watson-henry.md

 ### Mathematical Profile (Excerpt):
 * Henry was educated at King's College, London, winning the first mathematical scholarship which had been set up there, then in 1846 he went to Trinity College, Cambridge, again with a scholarship.
 * In 1851 Watson became a fellow of Trinity College and from 1851 until 1853 he was a tutor in mathematics at Cambridge.
-* While holding this position, Watson married Emily Rowe from Cambridge in 1856.
 * From 1857 Watson lectured at King's College, London.
 * In fact Watson has been ordained a deacon in 1856 and he took priest's orders two years later.
 * After leaving Berkswell, Watson went to live in Brighton.